PEAK LIGHT - The Peak District Photography of Dave Butcher

 The Peak District stretches from near Ashbourne in the South to near Holmfirth in the north, a distance of about 50 miles, and from Macclesfield in the West to Chesterfield in the East, about 30 miles.

-Peak Light is now available at the reduced price of £12.
+Peak Light is available at the reduced price of £12 while stocks last.
 The price includes UK shipping.
 There is a charge for shipping outside the UK.
 All copies ordered here are signed by the author.

 Created in 1951, it was the first National Park in the UK and is, allegedly, the second most visited National Park in the world after Yellowstone in the USA – the reason for this being that it is surrounded by large towns and cities.